Parker Tyler

 Featured:

-He co-authored The Young and Evil (Obelisk Press, 1933) with Charles Henri Ford, an energetically experimental novel with obvious debts to fellow Villager Djuna Barnes, and also to Gertrude Stein.
+He wrote The Young and Evil (Paris: Obelisk Press, 1933) with Charles Henri Ford, an energetically experimental novel with obvious debts to fellow Villager Djuna Barnes, and also to Gertrude Stein.
 Tyler and Ford co-edited the Surrealist magazine View until it folded in 1947.
+A writer for the journal Film Culture, Tyler is one of the few film critics to write extensively on experimental film and underground film.
+From its inception in 1946, Tyler was film commentator for the historic film society Cinema 16 founded by Amos Vogel.
+His Screening the Sexes: Homosexuality in the Movies (New York: Holt, Rinehart & Winston, 1972) was one of the first books about homosexuality and film, preceding Vito Russo's The Celluloid Closet (1981).

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Parker Tyler" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Parker Tyler" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools